apache/pulsar-site/versioned_docs/version-3.0.x/io-cli.md

 |`--ram`|The RAM (in bytes) that needs to be allocated per source instance (applicable only to the Docker runtime).|
 | `-st`, `--schema-type` | The schema type.<br /> Either a built-in schema (for example, AVRO and JSON) or custom schema class name to be used to encode messages emitted from source.
 |`--source-config`|Source config key/values.
-|`--source-config-file`|The path to a YAML config file specifying the source's configuration.
+|`--source-config-file`|The absolute path to a YAML config file specifying the source's configuration.
 |`--source-type`|The source's connector provider.
 |`--tenant`|The source's tenant.
 |`--tls-allow-insecure`|Allow insecure tls connection.<br />**Default value: false**.